juluahamed/deep-dreams-movie-trailers/README.md

 ##Instructions
 - Add/Remove your favourite movie
 - To add new movie, edit in information_center.py file.
-	Example: To Add the movie 'Good Will Hunting'.
-Add following line
+	Example: To Add the movie 'Good Will Hunting', add following line

 ```
 	good_will_hunting = media.Movies('Good Will Hunting', 'Boy genius from the streets find about life',